Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Object Functions.md

 # Precaching Functions
 > [!IMPORTANT]
-> _It's highly recommended that you use this `function onCreate()` callback.
+> _It's highly recommended that you use this on the `onCreate()` callback.
 These functions are mainly used for avoiding a massive game freeze when an asset first gets used._

 ### addCharacterToList(name:String, type:String)
 Pre-caches the <ins>sprite character</ins>, this used if you're switching characters.